zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CAFV6XYA0hU?si=x979owAFFp9I4_uh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-My intensive project is a robot on wheels that can follow people around.
+**DESCRIPTION:** My intensive project is a robot on wheels that can follow people around.
 I am relatively inexperienced in the robotics field, so I began my project by testing several parts and their corresponding programs for my first milestone in order to gain a greater understanding of them.
 I began by watching several videos on the ARDUINO circuitboard and how its software runs before I moved onto more hands-on projects, using the ARDUINO R3 circuitboard with jumper wires for all of them.

-This was pretty straightforward and simple, but I did sometimes run into some difficulties with the fragility of the adapter, especially when I wanted to run all the projects all at once.
+**CHALLENGES:** This was pretty straightforward and simple, but I did sometimes run into some difficulties with the fragility of the adapter, especially when I wanted to run all the projects all at once.
 To fix this, I would need to unplug the adapter and USB cable several times until the ARDUINO board connected to my laptop properly.

-Now that I have reached this milestone, I need to build the robot and attach all the wires to connect all the parts together in order to achieve my second one.
+**WHAT'S NEXT:** Now that I have reached this milestone, I need to build the robot and attach all the wires to connect all the parts together in order to achieve my second one.
+Since I've learned how each of these parts work, it will be easier to improvise if needed.

-- **LED LIGHTS:** For my first test, I put together a simple circuit to test the LED lights in this set, along with the code to make the light flash.
+- ***LED Lights:*** For my first test, I put together a simple circuit to test the LED lights in this set, along with the code to make the light flash.
 Since the light has a positive and negative side, it is very important to make sure that the negative node is connected to the ground while the other is connected to power.

   SCHEMATICS:

 <img src="wiring_led1.webp" width="348" height="485.2" />

-  - CODE:
+  CODE:

 ```c++
 //naming the pin the LED light is plugged into